How to make a motorcycle fender – a guest DIY blog from Keeley Pritchett

 By feeding the fender through the wheels, the smoothing of the bumps is achieved by lifting the lows and knocking down the highs.
 You will notice that it is quite noisy.
 This is the wheel hitting the bigger bumps within the metal, it will quieten down as you smooth them out – this is when you start to slowly apply more pressure (and I mean slowly).

 If using a hammer and dolly, the principle remains the same – but to find the highs and lows, I use a file.
-Try to keep the file as flat as possible, running it along the piece – you will see the different heights of the metal (where it is filed is high, and where it hasn’t is low).
+Try to keep the file as flat as possible, running it along with the piece – you will see the different heights of the metal (where it is filed is high, and where it hasn’t is low).
 Use the crown of your dolly to lift the lows and the flatter of the dolly to knock down the highs.

-Once the fender is planished to perfection, I run an orbital sander over the whole thing.
+Once the motorcycle fender is planished to perfection, I run an orbital sander over the whole thing.
 This will turn up any pesky highs or lows that I’ve missed, and create a more uniformed finish to be ready for painting or polishing.
 The only way to get good at these techniques is by practising – don’t go into it thinking that you will get it right the first time.
 Just keep at it!
 Congrats on your first metal shaping experience, and thank you for reading!

 Thanks for taking the time to read this, and make sure you go check out Keeley’s bikes on Instagram and show him some love